Supporting Summer: Seasonal Recipes for the Fire Season

 • Zucchini, green tea, cucumber, green beans, melons, celery, water chestnut, mung sprouts, apple, watermelon, pear, tofu, coconut, flower teas, green tea, mint, and aloe

-• Stay hydrated with not just water but electrolytes too.
-Hydration will support the yin and Kidney Qi, essential to maintain good energy through the warmer months.
+• Stay hydrated with not just water, but also electrolytes.
+Hydration will support the yin and Kidney Qi, which are essential for maintaining good energy during the warmer months.

 • Don’t overdo cold foods and cooling activities.
-Too much air conditioning and iced drinks can cause cold dampness to build in the body.
-Over time this can make digestion worse and cause pain and sluggishness.
+Excessive air conditioning and iced drinks can cause cold dampness to accumulate in the body.
+Over time, this can worsen digestion, leading to pain and sluggishness.

 • It’s best to do vigorous activity and get sunshine early this time of year.
 Early morning sunlight will help reset your circadian rhythm and support a good mood.
 Avoid activity and excess sweating midday when fire is highest.

-• Small amounts of pungent flavored spices, especially warming ones like chili, black pepper, and ginger, help the body sweat and cool down.
+• Small amounts of pungent flavoured spices, especially warming ones like chilli, black pepper, and ginger, help the body sweat and cool down.

 • Summer is the season of the Heart and the emotion of joy.
-Make time to do things you enjoy, share your happiness with others and enjoy various colorful food with others.
+Make time to do things you enjoy, share your happiness with others and enjoy various colourful foods with others.

 Creamy Summer Squash Soup

-The various summer squash like zucchini and pattypans have astringent and bitter qualities, according to Ayurveda, making them especially helpful in the summer.
-In Chinese medicine, they are sweet, bitter, yin and cooling, making them refreshing and aiding in counteracting heat.
+The various summer squashes, like zucchini and pattypans, have astringent and bitter qualities, according to Ayurveda, making them especially helpful in the summer.
+In Chinese medicine, they are classified as sweet, bitter, yin, and cooling, making them refreshing and aiding in counteracting heat.

 Ingredients: